Haoshka/hao-de-project/README.md

    - leverage Google Looker Studio to connect BigQuery and create visualization to make the SOl price anaylstic data visible to end users

-## How to Run the Project (Reproducing the codes)
+## How to Run the Project (Reproducing the Codes)

 ### Prerequisites
-- Google Cloud account with BigQuery, GCS, Compute Engine (VM) and Dataproc enabled.
+- Google Cloud account with BigQuery, GCS, Compute Engine (VM) and Dataproc Cluster enabled.
 - Terraform (runs on Docker/Docker-Compose) installed to the VM.
 - Python and Spark environment (incl Java) set up.
 - dbt installed with the required dependencies - this project runs on dbt cloud and connected with the BigQuery.